RoyVoetman/laravel-repository-pattern/README.md

 A translation pipe might save all translations for certain columns to a separate translations table.
 A transaction pipe might run specific groups of queries in a database transaction.

-There are a few out of the box pipes included in this package, including pipes for password hashing and database transactions.
+There are a few pipes already included in this package, including pipes for password hashing and database transactions.
-All of these default pipes will be elaborated on in the Pipes section in addition to information on how to create your own pipes.
+All of these default pipes will be elaborated up on in the Pipes section in addition to information on how to define your own pipes.

 ## Installation